ml4a/ml4a.github.io/README.md

 # ml4a.github.io

-machine learning for artists online notes
+Machine learning for artists online notes.

+More documentation soon.